 The most widely used professional teeth whitening systems:

-At-home products usually come in a gel form that is placed in a custom-fitted mouthguard (tray), created from a mold of your teeth.
+At-home products usually come in a gel form that is placed in a custom-fitted mouthguard (tray).
 The trays are worn either twice a day for approximately 30 minutes, or overnight while you sleep.
 It usually takes several weeks to achieve the desired results depending on the degree of staining and the desired level of whitening.

 In-office treatment is done at our office and you will see results immediately.
 It may require more than one visit with each visit lasting 30 to 60 minutes.
 While your gums are protected, a bleaching solution is applied to the teeth.
 A special light may be used to enhance the action of the agent while the teeth are whitened.